igormironchik/md-pdf/README.md

 With these dependencies installed just open CMakeLists.txt in QtCreator and run build.

 You can use Conan to install dependencies, only ImageMagick should be installed by hands, as in Conan ImageMagick available version is 7 only, and not all platforms are supported.
+And Fontconfig should be installed in system, as using Fontconfig from Conan leads to ugly UI.
 In case using Conan as dependencies manager define `MDPDF_USE_CONAN` to CMake.
 Good luck!

 # Example